hiufungleung/healermy/README.md

 # HealerMy - FHIR Healthcare Appointment System

+> ### Degraded FHIR MELD Sandbox after AWS outage on 20 Oct 2025
+> The app is using MELD sandbox as the FHIR service.
+Since the AWS outage on 20/10/2025, the service has been keeping degraded.
+When the app is performing a lot of actions and request in a short time, the FHIR service will be stuck and return 500 error.
+It is not the app's fault, we are trying to migrate to a more reliable service provider in the future.

+> ### COMP3820 Blackboard submission (not for GitHub)
+> The entire `env.local` is provided in the blackboard submission.
+Ensure the app is running at the port 3000, otherwise the authentication process cannot be completed as the callback url is `http://localhost:3000/api/auth/callback`.
+The dev server is running at port 3000 by default; in order to specify the port just in case, use `pnpm run dev -p 3000` to pass the port argument.

 A Next.js healthcare appointment management system using **SMART on FHIR** authentication and **pure FHIR R4** as the database.
 Built as a proof-of-concept demonstrating FHIR interoperability standards.

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.9-blue)](https://www.typescriptlang.org/)